The distribution of the maximum number of common neighbors in the random graph: Proof of Theorem

-Consider the random variables $X=X_n^k$ being the number of $k$-sets of vertices having more than $b=b_{k;n}(y):=a_{k;n}+y\sigma_{k;n}$ common neighbors.
+common neighbors.
 The reason why $\mathrm{Var}X$ may approach infinity is that the major contribution to the variance is made by those $k$-sets that have proper subsets with large number of common neighbors.
 A.a.s., in $G(n,p)$ there are no such $k$-sets (for details, see Section~\ref{Proof_Moments}).
 So, we are able to exclude such $k$-sets from $X$ (in what follows, we denote the shifted random variable by $\tilde X$).
 In Section~\ref{Proof_Moments}, we estimate the expectation and the second moment of $\tilde X$.

 The second problem we face is that a direct implementation of the approach of Bollob\'{a}s (i.e., estimation of all the factorial moments of $\tilde X$) requires heavy computations.
 Fortunately, we have shown that it is enough to prove that ${\sf E}\tilde X(\tilde X-1)\sim({\sf E}X)^2$.
 This observation follows from the Janson-type inequality that we prove in Section~\ref{Proof_Janson} (in Section~\ref{Further}, we state it in a more general form and describe its possible applications to other problems related to extreme value theory).
 It is worth mentioning that the result of Bollob\'{a}s would follow directly from the Janson inequality for general upsets~(\cite{Riordan}, Theorem 1, Inequality (3)), if, for distinct vertices $u,v$, the events $A_u,A_v$ of having more than $b_{1;n}(y)$ neighbors of $u$ and having more than $b_{1;n}(y)$ neighbors of $v$ respectively were independent (indeed, for a fixed vertex $v$, the property $A_v$ is {\it increasing}, i.e. is the upset).
-If this was the case, estimating the first moment would be enough to get the asymptotics of ${\sf P}(X_n^1=0)$.
+If the premise held, estimating the first moment would be enough to get the asymptotics of ${\sf P}(X_n^1=0)$.
 Unfortunately, any two $A_u,A_v$ are dependent, and so, the mentioned Janson inequality implies ${\sf P}(X_n^1=0)\leq e^{-e^{-y}+\frac{1}{2}e^{-2y}+o(1)}$.

 Nevertheless, we prove Janson-type bounds for ${\sf P}(\tilde X=0)$ for all $k$ (Section~\ref{Proof_Janson}, Lemma~\ref{Janson-type}).
 It is easy to see that, for $k=1$, the same result holds true for the original (not shifted) random variable $X_n^1$: $e^{-{\sf E}X_n^1+o(1)}\leq{\sf P}(X_n^1=0)\leq e^{-{\sf E}X_n^1+o\left(e^{{\sf E}X_n^1}\right)}$, and it immediately implies the result of Bollob\'{a}s on $\Delta_n$.\\